jacksoncheng123/GoToU/README.md

 # GoToU
-Checking Whether the Courses are Cancelled for CityU HK only
+Checking if the courses are cancelled due to extreme weather at the Big 8 University in Hong Kong.